Skip to content

 Indian traveler tip

-California is one of the easiest places in the US to find Indian restaurants and grocery stores.
+California is one of the easiest places in the US for Indian travelers when it comes to restaurants and grocery stores.
+That alone can make the trip much more comfortable.

 Best way to visit

-• South Rim is the easiest and most popular.
+• Go to the South Rim, which is the easiest and most popular area

-• Helicopter tours exist, but viewpoints + short hikes are already amazing.
+• Helicopter tours are available, but even the viewpoints and short hikes are impressive enough

 Indian traveler tip